 If you don’t know how to do sector analysis or can’t build financial models, then it’s always a good idea to acquire these skills first and then apply.

-Fifth step is to update your LinkedIn profile.
-Nowadays, many vacancies are filled by using LinkedIn database.
+The fifth step is to update your LinkedIn profile.
+Nowadays, many vacancies are filled by using the LinkedIn database.

 Remember, every step in this process is equally important to make a career in KPO industry in India.

 If you do all these steps on your own, you’ll be ahead of 90% of the crowd.

 Now it’s your turn to give these steps a whirl.

 But your job doesn't stop there…